Hornets vs. Bulls Player Props Betting Odds

 |3PM

-- Bridges has averaged three assists per game this season, 0.5 less than his prop bet on Friday (3.5).
+- Bridges' season-long assist average -- three per game -- is 0.5 assists lower than Monday's assist prop bet total (3.5).

 Get tickets for any NBA game this season at Ticketmaster!